Amber Heard Accuses Depp of Throwing Bottles Like ‘Grenades'

 Taking to the witness box for a third day at the High Court in London during Depp's libel case against a British tabloid, the actress refuted his allegation that it was she who lost her temper and that she had injured him.

-Depp, 57, is suing The Sun’s publisher, News Group Newspapers, and the paper’s executive editor, Dan Wootton, over the article.
-The Hollywood star strongly denies abusing Heard, and claimed in court that she had been violent to him.
-He was present to hear Heard’s testimony.
+He denies the charges and claims Heard was the aggressor during their relationship.
+He was present once again to hear Heard’s testimony.
+Depp, 57, is suing The Sun’s publisher, News Group Newspapers, and its executive editor, Dan Wootton, over the article.

 Depp's lawyer, Eleanor Laws, said Heard had worked herself “into a rage” during her stay in Australia, where Depp was filming the latest Pirates of the Caribbean movie.